 The snap-on case back is decidedly not waterproof, but I’m not ever going swimming in this thing.
 And, despite the “antimagnetic” logo on the dial, I don’t think there’s anything particularly special about the watch or movement.

 Open the case back and you’ll see that lovely movement.
-The Venus Cal.
-175 movement is regarded fondly today, having proven itself durable and accurate.
-This is a column wheel design (see the 7 columns near the top?) with an oscillating pinion clutch, as invented by Edouard Heuer, whose last name might sound familiar.
+The Landeron Cal.
+39 movement is regarded fondly today, having proven itself durable and accurate.
+This is a column wheel design (see the 7 columns near the top?) with a horizontal clutch.
 Mere mortals can think of this as working like the “crashbox” gear shifters of old: Push the button and a gear smashes into the center wheel of the movement, engaging the chronograph mechanism.
 It’s crude but it works!

 Although not finished like today’s luxury watches, the plates and bridges are decorated and beveled.
 And many parts of the movement are gilded for durability and beauty.
 I’m not sure when this movement was serviced last, but it still works wonderfully today.

 On the wrist, this Levrette is a joy.
 It is warm and classy, fitting easy thanks to the rounded case back.
 And now that I found an appropriate strap (a simple weathered leather Tissot-branded strap) it really looks the part, too.
 When I want a classic look, there’s nothing better.

 Note: I was originally told that this was a Vénus Cal.
 175, but it is definitely a Landeron Cal.
 39. Thanks for the comments and help!